benjrevive/development-notes/reading list/README.md

 1. Test-Driven Development - Kent Beck
 1. The Art of Unit Testing - Roy Osherove
 1. Refactoring to Patterns - Joshua Kerievsky
+1. The Clean Coder: A Code of Conduct for Professional Programmers - Robert C. Martin